 None could approach but with obsequious breath,

-To speak was TREASON---and to murmur DEATH.
+To smile was TREASON,---and to speak was DEATH.

 In meek and humble garb, she veil'd command,

-While helpless millions shrunk beneath her hand.
+While helpless millions, shrunk beneath her hand.

 And when Ambition's idle dream was o'er,